cs50victor/genArt/blends/basics.md

   - Light
   - Camera
   - Object(Mesh)
+    - A mesh is a collection of vertices, edges, and faces that describe the shape of a 3D object - mesh = vertices + edges + faces
     - AFAIK there can be only one mesh per object.
     - However there can be multiple objects sharing the same mesh data block.
     - obj.name gives you the object name.
     - obj.data.name gives you mesh name.
+  - Materials & nodes
+  - Texture
+  - Render

 light_data = bpy.data.lights.new('light', type='POINT')
 light = bpy.data.objects.new('light', light_data)
 bpy.context.collections.objects.link(light)
 light.location = (3, 4, -5)

+obj = bpy.data.objects.new(name, mesh)
+bpy.context.scene.collection.objects.link(obj)